dsidirop/MazeRunner/README.md

 Quickstart (Command Line Flavor):

-	0. Open the project using Code\MazeRunner.sln (Make sure you have Visual Studio 2015+ installed)
+	0. Open the project using Code\MazeRunner.slnx (Make sure you have Visual Studio 2015+ installed)
 	1. Open the nuget package manager console (Tools -> Nuget package manager -> Manage NuGet Packages for Solution) and restore all missing packages (NUnit, Castle.Core, Microsoft.Net.Compilers)
 	   Note that C# files inside the solution will appear to have errors in terms of missing dll-references even after you perform step#1.
 These are phantom errors and will disappear once you build the project for the first time.